Alicia Kirchner

-Alicia Margarita Kirchner (born 18 July 1946) is an Argentine politician.
+Alicia Margarita Kirchner Ostoić (born 18 July 1946) is an Argentine politician.
 She is the elder sister of the late former President Néstor Kirchner and served in his government as Minister of Social Development, a role which she held under President Cristina Fernández de Kirchner, her sister-in-law, until the end of her presidential term on 9 December 2015.
+She served two consecutive terms as governor of her native Santa Cruz Province from 2015 to 2023.

-On 10 December 2015, she was sworn in as the governor of the Province of Santa Cruz.
+Since 2023, she has sat in the Argentine Senate as one of the three senators from Santa Cruz.
+She previously held the position from 2005 to 2006.

 Biography

 Kirchner worked as a teacher and social worker, holding a PhD in social work.
 From 1975 to 1983 she served as a sub-secretary of social action in her native Santa Cruz Province.
 From 1987 to 1990 she was a minister in the municipality of Río Gallegos, leading on public health, education, culture, social action, recreation and sport.
 For a few months in 1990, and again between 1991 and 1995 she served as provincial minister for social affairs, under her brother who had been elected governor of Santa Cruz.

 She resigned in 1995 to stand for Mayor of Río Gallegos but lost and worked in the Argentine Senate advising on education and family matters, returning to her ministerial position between 1997 and 2003.